Xavier

 Origin

-Latin, from 'Xavier', derived from the Basque place name 'Etxaberri', meaning 'new house' or 'bright house'.
-The name was popularised in the Christian world by Saint Francis Xavier, a Jesuit missionary and co-founder of the Jesuit order, who was well-known for his work in Asia during the 16th century.
-In Australian history, the name has been adopted through Catholic religious influences and is associated with missionaries and religious figures.
+Latin - from the name 'Xavier', derived from the Basque place name 'Etiamona' or 'Etxeberria', meaning 'new house' or 'bright'.
+The name was popularised by Saint Francis Xavier, a 16th-century Jesuit missionary and co-founder of the Jesuits, as a personal name in honour of him.
+In Australia, the name was introduced through European settlement and Catholic influence, particularly in communities with Spanish or French heritage.

 Meaning